 When making meringue, warm the egg whites with sugar over a double boiler because egg whites will form better when they are around 70 degrees F.

 Have you ever had the creaming butter and sugar curdle as soon as you add eggs?
 That's because the eggs were cooler than the temperature of the butter.
 The butter seizes as soon as the cold eggs touch it.
-There is no need to throw this batter - all you need to do is add a 1 tablespoon of flour from the recipe.
-Alternatively, if flour is not in the recipe, just continue to beat until it's all homogenous again.
+There is no need to throw this batter - all you need to do is add 1 tablespoon of flour from the recipe.
+Alternatively, if the flour is not in the recipe, just continue to beat until it's all homogenous again.

 Separating an egg